 There is always much resistance to a challenge to widely held beliefs.
 We often have very ingrained presuppositions and we have much at stake if most of our neighbors hold to a common (but perhaps incorrect) view of something.
 There is the problem of what psychiatrists call “cognitive dissonance,” which is “a mental conflict that occurs when . . . confronted with challenging new information, most people seek to preserve their current understanding of the world by rejecting, explaining away, or avoiding the new information.”

 Fear not to be challenged and changed.
-See other articles on this site and at my Facebook site Evangelical Preterism.
-And check out the book at Amazon!
+See other articles at my Facebook site Evangelical Preterism.
+See the summary and reviews of the the book at Amazon:

 —Charles S. Meek